mrreyes512/HomeAssistant/README.md

 #### Home Assistant Configuration
   1. Enable the `google_assistant` component in your [HA config](configuration.yaml) file
-  2. Choose which components to expose from HA to GA
-    - I chose to expose Lights, Scenes, and Climate Control.
+  2. Choose which components to expose from HA to GA. *(I chose to expose Lights, Scenes, and Climate Control)*
   3. Test config and **reset HA Service**, this will enable the GA API into HA

 #### Home Assistant -to- Google Assistant